top of page

 Setting Winter Rental Rates

-In Virginia Beach, the typical monthly rent for a fully-furnished winter rental is roughly equivalent to the property’s base rent for one week during the peak vacation rental season.
+In Virginia Beach, the typical monthly rent for a fully furnished winter rental is roughly equivalent to the property’s base rent for one week during the peak vacation rental season.
 For example, if a property has a base rent of $275/night or $1,925/week during peak season, an owner can estimate the market rent for the property will be between $1,800-2,000 per month in the offseason.

-With that said, there are several additional factors that go into setting rates for a winter rental:
+There are several additional factors that go into setting rates for a winter rental:

 Having difficulties deciding on an appropriate rent for your listing?
 CGP’s consultants give owners like you confidence by providing tailored vacation rental analysis and marketing strategies to ensure marketability.